Published on September 23, 2020

 Smartphones are another example, as the iOS and Android operating systems created an interconnected network of portable devices for businesses to exploit.
 Obviously, handset manufacturers like Apple and Samsung benefitted from the smartphone revolution, but so did companies like Uber and Lyft (among many others).

 And more recently, the rise of cloud computing has created a new foundation upon which many other businesses are emerging.
 It is among the most significant secular changes happening today, as software users around the world are beginning to appreciate the benefits of cloud deployments (faster implementation, automatic upgrades) versus the hassles of local installations.
 Software vendors like the shift also, as it allows them to move to a subscription business model, which creates smoother, more predictable revenue streams.
-Both cloud providers (e.g., Amazon Web Services and Microsoft Azure) as well as cloud-native software firms (e.g., Salesforce.com and Adobe) have benefitted tremendously from this secular trend, and it shows no sign of slowing down yet.
+Both cloud providers (e.g., Amazon Web Services and Microsoft Azure) as well as cloud-native software firms (e.g., Salesforce.com and Adobe) have benefitted tremendously from this secular trend.

 Replacement Product, Existing Market